 So, Walt Disney World is obviously one of the most magical places on earth.
 You’ll find tons of Disney Vacation Tips on the internet( like this blog) about how to find the best Disney deals, the best time to vacation, and what foods you should eat.
 Well, what about all the stuff no one tells you?
 That may actually affect your Disney vacation?
 That might not be all magic and pixie dust?
-We’ve been in shock at some of the things we’ve seen while on vacation.
+Here are some of the things people don’t tell you about Disney World.

 We’ve compiled a little list of things no one will tell you about your trip to Walt Disney World to help you prepare for some of those unexpected little moments.
 That way you can help preserve the Magic of your Magical Vacation.